PRACTICE · AI LAW

 Liability does not vanish

 When software makes an error, the enterprise pays for it.
-We ensure that liability is capped, allocated, and anticipated in the contract.
+We work to cap, allocate, and anticipate liability in the contract.

 § 02